saulpierotti/markdown_notebook/MP.md

 		* It is a symmetric distribution, so it cannot implement an asymmetric soft-hard boundary.
 It is used for geological data
 	* The uniform distribution is the one that implies less assumptions, but it is also the less informative
 		* It is used for calibrating the root, since it is the point of the tree  of which we usually know less
-* Calibrating a clock can require a lot of effort for collecting data to be used as a prior (!)
+* Calibrating a clock can require a lot of effort for collecting data to be used as a prior!
 * I can increase the reliability of my estimate by including many fixed time references in my tree
 * Sensitivity analisys: correlation of the predicitons from different methods
 	* It can show when my Bayesian prediction are strongly influenced by the priors